Augustine Schulte

-Augustine Joseph Schulte (1856–1937) was an American Catholic priest and professor at St. Charles Borromeo Seminary in Pennsylvania, who served as the interim rector of the Pontifical North American College in Rome from 1884 to 1885.
+Augustine Joseph Schulte (May 5, 1856 – May 23, 1937) was an American Catholic priest and professor at St. Charles Borromeo Seminary in Pennsylvania, who served as the interim rector of the Pontifical North American College in Rome from 1884 to 1885.

 Early life

-Augustine Joseph Schulte was born on May 5, 1856 in Philadelphia, Pennsylvania, the son of Augustine and Louise Bille Schulte.
+Augustine Joseph Schulte was born on May 5, 1856, in Philadelphia, to Augustine and Louise Bille Schulte.
 He was educated at the parochial school of St. Peter Church in Philadelphia from 1863 until 1869 before entering St. Charles Borromeo Seminary in Overbrook.
 He studied there from 1874 to 1879.

 Education and service in Rome

 He entered the North American College in Rome as a student on August 23, 1879.
-He completed the course of study and was ordained a priest by Raffaele Cardinal Monaco La Valletta on June 3, 1882 at the Lateran Basilica in Rome.
+He completed the course of study and was ordained a priest by Raffaele Cardinal Monaco La Valletta on June 3, 1882, at the Lateran Basilica in Rome.

 He served as assistant to the American College's rector, Louis Hostlot, starting on June 1, 1883.
 When Hostlot died at the age of 35 on February 1, 1884, Schulte was still serving in the role as his assistant.
-The College's executive committee of bishops met in New York on March 12, 1884 at the residence of Cardinal McCloskey to consider names for the vacant rectorship; at that time, three names were put forward, including that of Denis J. O'Connell, who would later be selected for the position.
+The College's executive committee of bishops met in New York on March 12, 1884, at the residence of Cardinal McCloskey to consider names for the vacant rectorship; at that time, three names were put forward, including that of Denis J. O'Connell, who would later be selected for the position.
 Yet, because Father Schulte's service "gave such great satisfaction to his ecclesiastical superiors in Rome," Cardinal Simeoni, the College's Cardinal Protector, did not accept any of the candidates at that time.
 Instead, he suggested that Schulte continue to serve as the administrator of the College on a trial basis.
 Although the committee was a bit surprised at the suggestion, they agreed and the Cardinal was notified of the decision on May 9, 1884.
 Schulte was not the most likely candidate for rector, as he was only 28 years old at the time, and of a "fair complexion and slight, wiry build which made him look even younger."

 Even so, Schulte served as a provisionary rector from 1884 to 1885.
 In the parlance of the seminary system of the time, he was styled pro-rector.
-While Schulte himself reckoned that his duties began on February 1, 1884 and precisely a year later in 1885, the technical term of service for which he was commissioned by the executive committee was from May 30, 1884 until June 15, 1885.
+While Schulte himself reckoned that his duties began on February 1, 1884, and precisely a year later in 1885, the technical term of service for which he was commissioned by the executive committee was from May 30, 1884, until June 15, 1885.

 College historian Robert McNamara notes that Schulte seems to have had little problem in commanding the respect of the students, despite his youth and lack of experience.
 He was quickly shouldered with responsibilities, of which a notable one was the College's silver jubilee in December 1884.
 To commemorate the occasion, Schulte was able to successfully arrange that the seminarians attend Pope Leo XIII's own private Mass in the Vatican and be received in a special audience afterwards.